my-Iq-is-3/FallenMC/README.md

 # FallenMC
 A unique, free-for-all pvp server that is (probably) open-source.
 I mean, if you're reading this, why not?
+## Warning: This server is no longer active!
+To play on it, maybe for old times' sake, ask Archonic via discord or email.
 <br><br>Feel free to fork, but it does rely on a very particular version of Spigot called NachoSpigot.
-This server is no longer in development, but you can play it at play.fallenmc.xyz . <br><br>The full list of plugins are as follows:
+This server is no longer in development, ~~but you can play it at \[previous link]~~. <br><br>The full list of plugins are as follows:

 - [Traits](https://github.com/Archonic944/FallenTraits)
 - [EnchantRefinery](https://github.com/Archonic944/EnchantRefinery)